-When Harry Met Sally, one of the most beloved romantic comedy of all-time, debuted 30 years ago on July 21, 1989, asking audiences the age-old question: can men and women ever just be friends?
+When Harry Met Sally, one of the most beloved romantic comedies of all-time, debuted nearly 34 years ago in July 1989, asking audiences the age-old question: Can men and women ever just be friends?

-The iconic film, directed by Rob Reiner and written by the late Nora Ephron, marked Billy Crystal's surprising transition from comedy circuit standout into a Hollywood leading man and marked the start of Meg Ryan's reign as America's Sweetheart and one of the ultimate rom-com leading ladies.
+The iconic film, directed by Rob Reiner and written by the late Nora Ephron, marked Billy Crystal's surprising transition from comedy circuit standout into a Hollywood leading man.
+Plus, it marked the start of Meg Ryan's reign as America's Sweetheart and one of the ultimate rom-com leading ladies.
 But neither star was the first (or even second) choice for their now career-making roles.

 A surprise hit that no one saw coming—it was made for just $16 million and went on to earn over $90 million at the box office—so many scenes and lines from When Harry Met Sally have withstood the test of time, becoming some of the most memorable moments in the history of film.